filippi-claudia/champ/README.md

 # Format of the new basis information file champ_v3
 # num_ao_per_center, n(s), n(p), n(d), n(f), n(g)
 # Index of Slm (Range 1 to 35)
-# Index of column from numerical basis file
+# Index of the column from numerical basis file
 qmc_bf_info 1
 54 4 4 3 2 0
 1 1 1 1 2 3 4 2 3 4 2 3 4 2 3 4 5 6 7 8 9 10 5 6 7 8 9 10 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 11 12 13 14 15 16 17 18 19 20